 An unreliable or damaged power connection can cause the printer’s motor to run unevenly, which slows down the feed to the printer head.
-This issue can also cause clicking sound in the printing process.
+This issue can also cause an extruder clicking sound in the printing process.

-It doesn’t matter if it’s bad or weak cable, it can be fixed once you have identified the problem.
+It doesn’t matter if it’s a bad or weak cable, it can be fixed once you have identified the problem.

 Sometimes, manufacturers can be blamed for releasing power accessories that aren’t as effective as they should.

-Double check that the extruder’s wheel is properly fitted and not slipping on its feeder motor.back to menu ↑
+In order to prevent extruder slipping, double-check that the extruder’s wheel is properly fitted and not slipping on its feeder motor.back to menu ↑

 Check that power cables are properly fitted and free from damage or snags.
 Make sure your power cable can handle the printer safely and is capable of supplying sufficient voltage to the printer.